You can contact us with the problem you are having and we will investigate.

 In 1877, Henry Doulton acquired an interest in a factory in Burslem, Stoke-on-Trent, marking the company''s entry into bone china tableware.
 Ten years later, Henry Doulton became the first potter to be knighted.
 He retired in 1897, and the company went public in 1899.
 In 1901, it received royal permission to use the term ‘Royal’, becoming Royal Doulton.

-Antique #SA1093346, shown on this page, originates from the 19th century.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1093346 shown on this page was made in the 19th Century.
+For historical context, the timeline below highlights the period when it was created:

 19th Century